Rohzen/snakeinJS/README.md

 # snakeinJS
 A simple snake game in Javascript

-//Snake Ver.1.1 by Roberto Zanardo https://www.robertozanardo.com
+#Snake Ver.1.1 by Roberto Zanardo
+https://www.robertozanardo.com

 Based on JS Snake by Marco Palladino www.marcopalladino.it